 Brewing releases water soluble compounds in the leaves without regard to whether these compounds are beneficial or not, and it fails to release compounds that aren't water soluble whether they are beneficial or not.
 The hydrochloric acid in the digestive tract and other aspects of the digestive process are very efficient at releasing water soluble compounds from foods without any assistance from brewing, and it also extracts a good many of the insoluble compounds including important vitamins and minerals.

 Credentials claim: "[Name of promoter] is a degreed biologist."

 The internet indicates that he's a full time high school biology teacher and part time instructor at a small college.
 It's customary to describe people in this line of work as a teacher or instructor, since they were hired to teach concepts to students, not to conduct biological research or do hands-on biological management.
-The term 'biologist' is usually applied to people like professional researchers (including full-fledged university professors; their primary job is conducting research and teaching is a secondary activity) and people who are actively engaged in wildlife monitoring and environmental management.
+The term 'biologist' is usually applied to professional researchers and people whose job actively involves wildlife monitoring, environmental management, and similar hands-on activities.